11 Best Cat Litter Boxes In 2023 – We Tried Them All

 What We Didn’t Like:

-• Larger cats may find it too small and cramped
+• Larger cats may find it a little cramped

 Frisco High Sided Cat Litter Box